The living room was silent with the exception of their disparate breathing and the creaking of the floor.

 Nothing was said as they followed him with their eyes in anticipation of what was to come.
 The look on his face was implacable as he paced back and forth, while his gaze seemingly burned a whole through each one of them.

-Inexplicably… The silence was broken with the bellowing of a soliloquy, his voice echoing throughout the house and reverberating through each one of them as they stood wide eyed and glued in place.
+The silence was broken with the bellowing of one of his soliloquies – his voice echoed throughout the house and reverberated through each one of them as they stood wide eyed and glued in place.

 And with that it was over and the boys were allowed to disperse.